STORY / GAMEPLAY

-The game story follows the story of the original Last Ninja series.
-For over 200 years the Fugiwara Clan had ruled the lands, taking whatever they wanted and making the lives of the common folk a living hell.
+The game follows the story of the original Last Ninja series.
+For over 200 years, the Fugiwara Clan ruled the lands, taking evrything they wanted and making the lives of common folks a living hell.
 Eventually these people became tired of this unfair regime and left their homes to dwell in the mountains and form their own clan.
-And so...the Ninja has born...
-For centuries they remained in the mountains and eventually they became the most feared of warriors, mainly due to their mastery of a range of weapons and the total control they had over their mind and body.
-The evil Emperor Kunitoki and his army though trapped them in the island of Lin Fen, a spiritual place for the Ninjas gathering once a decade, and soon slaughter most of them.
-But only one Ninja was not in that island, being left behind to the Ninja village to guard their master, the White Ninja.
-That ninja, named Armakuni, must go to the Lin Fen island to avenge his friends and kill the evil shogun, Kunitoki!
+And so, Ninjas were born!
+For centuries they remained in the mountains and eventually became the most feared of warriors, mainly due to their mastery in a range of weapons and the total control they had over their mind and body.
+But the evil Emperor Kunitoki and his army trapped the Ninjas inside the island of Lin Fen, a spiritual place for Ninja gathering once a decade, and soon slaughtered most of them.
+Only one Ninja never went to that island, as he stayed back to guard their master, the White Ninja.
+This ninja, named Armakuni, must now travel to Lin Fen island to avenge his friends' death and kill Kunitoki!

-The action takes place through various locations within the island.
-The game concept is the same of the first two episodes (Last Ninja 1 and 2), meaning an adventure with beat 'em up action!
-You may use your martial-arts techniques (kicks and punches) but you can also leap through the air as a well-trained ninja!
-Your health bar is crucial when fighting with Kunitoki's guards found on your way, which may also have weapons (such as nunjakus and poles) rather than their fists and kicks!
-But once defeated, you can collect their weapon and use it for yourself!
+The action takes place in a variety of locations within the island setting.
+The game's idea and atmosphere is the same as in the first two episodes (Last Ninja 1 and 2), making it a hard adventure with beat 'em up elements!
+You may use your martial arts techniques (kicks and punches) but you can also leap in the air to hit!
+Your health bar is crucial when fighting with Kunitoki's guards that may also carry weapons (like swords etc) apart from their strong and deadly fists and kicks!
+Once they are defeated, you can collect their weapon and use it!

-Controls though are a bit awkward as in all installment of the series.
-Playing in a pseudo-3D environment, and in order to fight, you must hold the fire button while choosing a particular direction in order to kick or punch your opponent (or even when collecting an object!).
-This can, sometimes, be frustrating as your ninja has to stay still on screen rather than moving around to avoid i.e. enemy hits.
-Weapons, like the ninjato, nunchaku, staff, shuriken and smoke bombs, can be equipped.
-Other than just killing nasties, the game contains a blend of exploration and puzzle solving much like its predecessors.
-The guards are not the only hazards that you will come across.
-Poisoned water and murky swamps are in various locations on the island and you need skills to traverse them (a full life is lost each time you accidentally jump and fall onto one of them).
+The game's controls are a bit awkward, as in all other installments of the series.
+Playing in a pseudo-3D environment, and in order to fight, you must hold the fire button while choosing a particular direction to kick or punch your opponent (or even collect an object!)
+This can sometimes become frustrating as your ninja has to stay still rather than moving around to avoid enemy hits.
+Weapons like the ninjato, nunchaku, staff, shuriken and smoke bombs can be equipped.
+Other than just killing the enemies, the game contains a blend of exploration and puzzle solving much like its predecessors.
+The guards are not the only hazards that you'll come across.
+Poisoned water and murky swamps can be spotted in various locations of the island and you need skills to traverse them as a full life is lost each time you accidentally jump or fall onto one of them).

-Last Ninja Remix is a (also) great addition to the series, offering great gameplay interest as long as you master the controls since it continues to be troublesome.
-Note that the game also offers a disk saving option!
+Last Ninja Remix is surely a great addition to the series, offering great gameplay as long as you master the controls.
+Note that the game includes a disk save option!

-The Last ninja series offered great pseudo-3D graphics, and this is not an exclusion.
-The Amiga version is similar to the ST one in terms of graphics.
-The island screens are beautifully designed and colored while the sprites are well drawn with nice animation.
-A lot of attention has been paid to the color and detail of the scenery, this is obvious, while the screen update is extremely quick (in comparison to the previous parts of the series).
-I would expect the usage of more colors though here, as the Amiga hardware good offer at least double the colors on-screen, but still looks great.
+The Last Ninja series has great pseudo-3D graphics and Remix is not an exclusion.
+The Amiga version is pretty similar to the ST (a port maybe?) in terms of graphics.
+The island screens are beautifully designed and colored while the sprites are well drawn, with nice animation.
+A lot of attention has been paid to the colors and details of the scenery while the screen change is extremely quick (compared to the previous games of the series).
+I would expect more colors on this version as the Amiga hardware can hold at least double the colors on-screen, but still, it looks great.

-Much like its predecessors, the sound is sensational, although lacks sound FX.
-Both intro and in-game soundtracks (omposed by Jochen Hippel) are one of the finest, most robust chiptune soundtracks ever composed, being a mix of oriental and...Disco tunes!
+Much like its predecessors, the sound is sensational although it actually lacks sound effects.
+Both intro and in-game music (composed by Jochen Hippel) are one of the finest ever, blending oriental and disco elements together!